 Lynn Boepple Su

-Lynn Boepple Su is an Associate Professor of Law and a former Writing Specialist at New York Law School.
+Lynn Boepple Su is a Professor of Law and a former Writing Specialist at New York Law School.
 Professor Su currently teaches Legal Practice, a first-year course that introduces students to fundamental lawyering skills in the context of real-life problems.
 Before joining the Legal Practice faculty, Professor Su served as co-director of the New York Law School’s Writing Program, overseeing the first-year writing curriculum and upper-level writing electives.
 As the Writing Specialist, she tutored students individually on the principles of legal writing and conducted workshops on legal analysis, writing, and appellate advocacy.

 Professor Su’s background in private practice and as an assistant district attorney informs her teaching.
 She uses real-life examples to show her students how the lawyering skills taught in class are used practice.
 Her in-role exercises expose students to the human element of lawyering and help them begin to develop a professional identity.